llhovind/gokart-factory/README.md

 What you're looking at took less than two (2) work days, to go from concept to deployable code.
 "That'll do Claude, that'll do."

+> Update: adding tests was an additional day's work.

 ## Tech Stack